 #studentdetailsinit.py class Student: """A simple example class""" def __init__(self, sclass, sroll, sname): self.c = sclass self.r = sroll self.n = sname def messg(self): return 'New Session will start soon.'

-The concept of inheritance provides an important feature to the object-oriented programming is reuse of code.
+The concept of inheritance provides an important feature to the the object-oriented programming is reuse of code.
 Inheritance is the process of creating a new class (derived class) to be based on an existing (base class) one where the new class inherits all the attributes and methods of the existing class.
 Following diagram shows the inheritance of a derived class from the parent (base) class.

 # python-inheritance.py class CompanyMember: '''Represents Company Member.''' def __init__(self, name, designation, age): self.name = name self.designation = designation self.age = age def tell(self): '''Details of an employee.''' print('Name: ', self.name,'\nDesignation : ',self.designation, '\nAge : ',self.age) class FactoryStaff(CompanyMember): '''Represents a Factory Staff.''' def __init__(self, name, designation, age, overtime_allow): CompanyMember.__init__(self, name, designation, age) self.overtime_allow = overtime_allow CompanyMember.tell(self) print('Overtime Allowance : ',self.overtime_allow) class OfficeStaff(CompanyMember): '''Represents a Office Staff.''' def __init__(self, name, designation, age, travelling_allow): CompanyMember.__init__(self, name, designation, age) self.marks = travelling_allow CompanyMember.tell(self) print('Traveling Allowance : ',self.travelling_allow)